ray-project/ray/doc/source/cluster/vms/user-guides/launching-clusters/vsphere.md

 If you don't already have a vSphere deployment, you can learn more about it by reading the [vSphere documentation](https://docs.vmware.com/en/VMware-vSphere/index.html).
 The following prerequisites are needed in order to create Ray clusters.
 * [A vSphere cluster](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-vcenter-esxi-management/GUID-F7818000-26E3-4E2A-93D2-FCDCE7114508.html) and [resource pools](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-resource-management/GUID-60077B40-66FF-4625-934A-641703ED7601.html) to host VMs composing Ray Clusters.
 * A network port group (either for a standard switch or distributed switch) or an NSX segment.
 VMs connected to this network should be able to obtain IP address via DHCP.
-* A datastore that can be accessed by all the host in the vSphere cluster.
+* A datastore that can be accessed by all the hosts in the vSphere cluster.

 Another way to prepare the vSphere environment is with VMware Cloud Foundation (VCF).
 VCF is a unified software-defined datacenter (SDDC) platform that seamlessly integrates vSphere, vSAN, and NSX into a natively integrated stack, delivering enterprise-ready cloud infrastructure for both private and public cloud environments.
 If you are using VCF, you can refer to the VCF documentation to  [create workload domains](https://docs.vmware.com/en/VMware-Cloud-Foundation/5.0/vcf-admin/GUID-3A478CF8-AFF8-43D9-9635-4E40A0E372AD.html) for running Ray Clusters.
 A VCF workload domain comprises one or more vSphere clusters, shared storage like vSAN, and a software-defined network managed by NSX.
 You can also [create NSX Edge Clusters using VCF](https://docs.vmware.com/en/VMware-Cloud-Foundation/5.0/vcf-admin/GUID-D17D0274-7764-43BD-8252-D9333CA7415A.html) and create segment for Ray VMs network.